 Besides the duties that cannot be delegated by law, the matters deemed to be the exclusive prerogative of the Board of Directors include in particular:

-Reducing the share capital in the event of withdrawal;
+The reduction of share capital in the event of withdrawal;

-The Risk Appetite Framework and the risk management policies as well as, after having heard the opinion of the Board of Statutory Auditors, assessing the completeness, suitability, functionality and reliability of the risk management and internal control system as well as the suitability of the organisational, administrative and accounting structure;
+The Risk Appetite Framework and the risk management policies as well as, having heard the opinion of the Board of Statutory Auditors, assessing the completeness, suitability, functionality and reliability of the risk management and internal control system as well as the suitability of the organisational, administrative and accounting structure;

-The appointment of the heads of control departments, after having heard the opinion of the Board of Statutory Auditors;
+The appointment of the heads of control departments, having heard the opinion of the Board of Statutory Auditors;